Code-Institute-Submissions/milestone2/README.md

 #### Javascript / jQuery

-The 'brains' behind the project are made with javascript.
+The logic for this project was written in javascript.
 I made use of the jQuery library throughout.
 I have commented the code to make it easier to follow.

 <br>